 Middleware Support

-One of the areas that changed the most in the transition from EGEE to EGI is middleware development, deployment and support.
+One of the areas that has changed the most in the transition from EGEE to EGI is middleware development, deployment and support.
 Whereas EGEE only supported one middleware stack (gLite) EGI is now aiming at bringing the main deployed middleware stacks closer together in a single distribution called UMD.
 Another difference is that in EGEE middleware development part of the project, whereas EGI now receives its middleware components from external providers (mainly EMI and IGE).

 We already have a detailed picture of how the middleware user support will be organised between EGI and EMI (Figure 3).
-The second level support for middleware issues will be performed by the EGI body DMSU, the Deployed Middleware Support Unit, under the umbrella of the DMSU there will be second level support units for all the middleware components in use in EGI.
-All middleware related tickets will be routed through these support units in GGUS.
+The second level support for middleware issues will be performed by the EGI body, the Deployed Middleware Support Unit (DMSU).
+Under the umbrella of the DMSU there will be second level support units for all the middleware components in use in EGI.
+All middleware-related tickets will be routed through these support units within GGUS.

 The third level support is then done by EMI.
 For this, support units will be created in GGUS on the level of the product teams or on the level of specific components.
 Additionally an overall EMI support unit has also been created, that can serve as a catch-all support unit and can be used for more general requests.
 This generic EMI support unit and the DMSU will always be in the loop when a ticket is assigned to a product team, thus enabling an overview over the tickets on the EGI and the EMI side.